iblsoft/iwxxm-validator/README.md

 ============================

-IWXXM Validation Web Service is a JSON-RPC 2.0 web service which allows to validate IWXXM messages against XSD schemas and Schematron rules stored in the local application cache.
+IWXXM Validation Web Service is a JSON-RPC 2.0 web service which allows to validate IWXXM data against XSD schemas and Schematron rules stored in the local filesystem with XML catalogue.
+The validation code originated from [NCAR CRUX](https://github.com/NCAR/crux).

-It is possible to run application as json-rpc web service or as a command line tool to validate provided files.
+You can run the application as JSON-RPC web service or as a command line tool to validate provided files.

+There is a **demo web site** which uses this validator running on <https://iwxxm.iblsoft.com/iwxxm>.
+At the moment the site is protected with a login/password, to request access please write an e-mail to [iwxxm-support@iblsoft.com](mailto:iwxxm-support@iblsoft.com).
+We are open to cooperation with other organisations and companies working on IWXXM implementation to increase interoperability across packages coming from different vendors.
+The features of the demo site are:
+1. Validation with IWXXM 2.0, 2.0-RC1, 1.1, 1.0 schemas
+1. Conversion from TAC METAR, SPECI, SIGMET, AIRMET, VA Advisory to IWXXM 2.0 and 1.1
+1. Conversion back from IWXXM to TAC (with some limitations)

 Requirements
 ------------